AyeCode/directory-starter/readme.txt

 == Changelog ==

+= 2.1.0.5 =
+* Option added to be able to change content/sidebar order on mobile view - ADDED
+* Some page templates changed for new features - CHANGED

 = 2.1.0.4 =
 * Notice added to add/edit menu screen warning that parent item not linkable - ADDED
 * Categories are missing on single blog post page - FIXED